learn-co-curriculum/js-advanced-functions-the-lost-context-bug/README.md

 ## Scenario

+To follow along, open the `index.html` file in your browser and open the console.
+You will add your code in `index.js`.

 It's the All-Father Odin's birthday.
 His sons, Thor and Loki, would like to print him a birthday greeting using JavaScript.
 They know how to define `Object`s and `function`s, so they've written a simple function that takes an